 Note: Before I go into this section, I want to say that Citrus was created by a woman.
 Yes, it has sexual themes, but it wasn’t “written by men for men.”
 And again, I am a girl.

-The more unforgiving aspect of Citrus is its tendency to emphasize sexual assault.
+The most unforgiving aspect of Citrus is its tendency to emphasize sexual assault.
 In the very first episode, Mei forces down Yuzu and kisses her.
 The anime community was not happy about this.
 I admit I was a little taken aback- I don’t remember that scene being quite so violent or drawn out in the manga.
-I am not sure why they heightened that scene- it might be an attempt to make things more dramatic or trashier, to cater to certain audiences, or a number of other reasons
+I am not sure why they heightened that scene- it might be an attempt to make things more dramatic or trashier, to cater to certain audiences, or a number of other reasons.

-The heighten aggression wasn’t a good move in my opinion, and I can understand why a lot of people got so upset.
+The heighten aggression wasn’t a good move in my opinion.
+It’s not needed.
+I understand why a lot of people got so upset.
 But it is more complicated than that.
 Mei’s character is complex, and she doesn’t know how to properly interact with people, which causes her to be aggressive at times.
 My friend OtakuGamerGirlT explains Mei’s character in more depth and why you shouldn’t assume Citrus is all about sexual assault in her blog post Lesbian Rape?
 Hardly.
 Why The First Episode of Citrus Shouldn’t Be Taken At Face Value.
 Please check it; please explains it perfectly 🙂

 As the series goes on, the assault is never quite as dramatic as that first episode.
 However, it does continue throughout the series to some degree.
 It’s natural that Mei would continue to be aggressive because she is still learning how to act around people.
 Also, because she didn’t have parents around, no one told her that the behavior was wrong.